rkapl123/ScriptAddin/docs/README.md

 - ExePath: The Executable Path used for the ScriptType
 - PathAdd : Additional Path Setting for the ScriptType
 - FSuffix : The File suffix used when writing temporary Files used in scriptrng/scriptcell (Scripts directly within Excel), sometimes important to the script engine (e.g. cscript makes a difference between .vbs and .js)
 - StdErrX : Shall any output to standard error by the ScriptType engine be regarded as an error that blocks further processing (default: True)
 - ExeArgs : Any additional arguments to the ScriptType executable

 The minimum requirement for a scripting engine to be regarded as selectable/usable is the ExePath entry.
 All other ScriptExecPrefixes are optional depending on the requirement of the scripting engine.

+There are three settings files which can be used to create a central setting repository (`<appSettings file="your.Central.Configfile.Path">`) along with a user specific overriding mechanism (`<UserSettings configSource="ScriptAddinUser.config"/>`) defined in the application config file ScriptAddin.xll.config.
+All three settings files can be accessed in the ribbon bar beneaht the dropdown `Settings`.

+Additionally you can find an `insert Example` mechanism in this dropdown that adds an example script definition range with the above described definition types and example configs.

 # Building